 Five photographers.
 One wildcard contestant.
 Three days in the epicentre of the Crankworx World Tour: Whistler, British Columbia.
-This is iconic slide showdown to remember.
+This iconic photo showdown is an annual night to remember.
 When Deep Summer lights up Olympic Plaza, it leaves even the most seasoned Whistlerites looking at mountain biking’s West Coast haven with fresh eyes, and this year’s line up brings fresh perspective and long-planned dreams to the scene.

 The following competitors will spend August 11-13 shooting for their lives under the hot August heat of the first Crankworx weekend.
 When it all comes together on the big screen under the stars, the audience will be treated to six slideshows set to music, each telling their story of riding in mountain bike mecca.

 Don’t miss booking your ticket to join us for a beverage in the licensed area—tickets will sell out—or join us on the grass at Olympic Plaza.

 Cassandra Prochera is a multi-sport photographer geared to shoot sledding in Revelstoke, BC each winter, and mountain and dirt bikes in the Sea to Sky Corridor come summer.

 “Since the day I left Saskatchewan in my little red truck, I have found myself constantly inspired by so many other females fearlessly shredding the gnarly side of these mountain sports.
 Through photography, I have found a way to share not only with others, but also with these women, how talented and badass they really are.
 I have always been excited to share the stoke with my photos whether they are taken on the dirt or in the pow.”